 - 1 tsp garlic powder

-- Optional: nutritional yeast (2 tbsp) for cheesy flavor
+- Optional: 2 tbsp nutritional yeast for cheesy flavor

-Storage: Airtight container, up to 1 week.
+Storage: Airtight container, up to 1 week (if they last that long).

 2. Raw Flax Crackers